The Increasingly Poor Decisions of Todd Margaret: 2009 pilot

 The series originated as an episode of Channel 4's Comedy Showcase in November 2009.
 This backdoor pilot follows the same narrative arc as the season one premiere episode.
-The Dave Mountford character is played by Russell Tovey.
+The character of Dave is played by Russell Tovey.
 Tovey's obligations to the show Being Human conflicted with the subsequent sitcom.
 The role was recast with Blake Harrison and Tovey's scenes were reshot.
 Additionally, the pilot episode length was 24 minutes rather than the series 22 minute length.